No matter who you're serving, these mashed sweet potatoes are guaranteed to be a hit! They're smooth, creamy, and full of sweet and savory flavor.

 But maybe best of all, this mashed sweet potato recipe is SO easy to make!
 It calls for 8 ingredients, and the oven takes care of most of the work for you.
 It’s a perfect side dish to serve at a holiday meal (you can even make it a day or two ahead!), but it’s so simple, comforting, and flavorful that I hope you’ll find yourself making it for regular dinners, too.

 Mashed Sweet Potatoes Recipe Ingredients

 My favorite thing about this recipe is that it really lets the sweet potatoes shine.
-Unlike in a classic sweet potato casserole, you won’t find any marshmallows, brown sugar, or maple syrup here.
+Unlike in a sweet potato casserole or some other mashed sweet potato recipes, you won’t find any marshmallows, brown sugar, or maple syrup here.
 The sweetness comes from the potatoes themselves.
 Then, these ingredients add richness and depth of flavor:

-- Milk – I use almond milk because it’s what I keep on hand, but cow’s milk or another type of plant-based milk would work as well.
+- Milk – I use almond milk because it’s what I keep on hand, but regular milk or another type of plant-based milk would work as well.

 - Rosemary – Rosemary and sweet potatoes are one of my favorite cold weather flavor combinations!
-It makes this mash cozy, aromatic, and complex.
+The fresh herbs make this mash cozy, aromatic, and complex.

 - Garlic – For sharp, savory depth of flavor.

 - Ground ginger – It adds subtle warmth.

 - And salt and pepper – To make all the flavors pop!